Melbourne to Sydney Road Trip: What to See & Avoid

 The Dog on the Tuckerbox monument at Gundagai marks a popular rest stop roughly halfway between Melbourne and Sydney.

-By late afternoon, we’re not far from Sydney.
-I plan one last brief stop at Goulburn or Sutton Forest – even if just for a bathroom break and leg stretch – and top up the fuel.
-Past Goulburn, the highway (M31) adds extra lanes as it approaches the Southern Highlands and eventually Sydney’s outskirts.
-The final approach into Sydney can mean heavy traffic, so I time it to avoid peak hour on the M5/M7 if possible.
-I also downshift and take it easy on the long descent from the Southern Highlands to protect the brakes, similar to how I handle the big hill into Adelaide.
+By late afternoon, we’re closing in on Sydney.
+I plan one stop at Goulburn or Sutton Forest – even just for a bathroom break and a stretch – and top up the fuel.
+Beyond Goulburn, the M31 gains extra lanes as it climbs toward the Southern Highlands and moves closer to Sydney’s outskirts.
+The last run into the city brings heavy traffic, so I try to time it to miss peak hour on the M5 or M7 when I can.
+I also downshift and ease off on the long descent from the Highlands to protect the brakes, as I do on the approach into Adelaide.

-I aim to arrive before nightfall, since driving in daylight helps avoid unexpected wildlife and makes navigating Sydney’s busy motorways easier.
-If we’re running behind schedule, I’ll still take a short break rather than push on exhausted – better to arrive a bit late than drive fatigued.
-I always arrange our after-hours key pickup or accommodation check-in in advance, knowing we might get in after business hours.
+I aim to reach Sydney before nightfall, since daylight driving helps avoid unexpected wildlife and makes navigating the busy motorways easier.
+If we’re running behind schedule, I’ll still take a short break rather than push on tired – it’s safer to arrive late than drive fatigued.
+I make sure our after-hours key pickup or accommodation check-in is arranged beforehand, knowing we might arrive past those business hours.

-It’s a three-day journey of about a thousand kilometres through Victoria and New South Wales, so planning and caution are key.
-I trade Melbourne’s multi-lane freeway for scenic coastal routes that showcase Gippsland’s lakes and NSW’s Sapphire Coast.
-Coastal weather can flip from sun to rain, so I check the Bureau of Meteorology forecast and stay flexible.
-Above all, I prioritise safe driving with regular rest stops on this scenic adventure.
+It’s a three-day trip of roughly a thousand kilometres through Victoria and New South Wales, so planning and caution matter.
+I swap Melbourne’s multi-lane freeway for scenic coastal roads that highlight Gippsland’s lakes and the Sapphire Coast.
+Coastal weather can shift from sunshine to showers, so I check the Bureau of Meteorology forecast and stay adaptable.
+Above all, I prioritise safe driving with consistent rest stops to enjoy this coastal journey.

-I recall handling a big move across this route and splitting it into three manageable days.
-Navigating our loaded removal truck along narrow coastal highways and over the Great Dividing Range’s hills at safe speeds was non-negotiable.
+I recall taking this route on a major job and breaking it into three sensible days.
+Guiding our loaded truck along narrow coastal highways and over the Great Dividing Range’s climbs at steady, safe speeds was essential.

-We topped up fuel whenever we could in small towns (some stretches have few services late at night) and even binned a few apples before crossing the NSW border as a precaution against fruit fly quarantine rules (no fines for us!).
-We didn’t get any time zone change on this route, but we did gain peace of mind by reaching each day’s destination by dusk without rushing.
+We topped up fuel whenever we found it in small towns, as some stretches offer limited services after dark, and we even tossed out a few apples before crossing the NSW border to respect fruit fly controls and avoid any trouble.
+We didn’t get a time change on this route, but we gained peace of mind by reaching each day’s destination before dusk and never feeling rushed.

 Otherwise, I continue along the South Gippsland Highway and rejoin the Princes Highway toward Lakes Entrance.
 By late afternoon, I reach Lakes Entrance, a holiday town where the Gippsland Lakes meet the sea.
 A walk across the footbridge to the expansive Ninety Mile Beach or a stop at the Lakes Entrance lookout gives a great sunset view over the water.

-Day 2 begins with crossing into New South Wales.
-The road winds through forests as we enter the Sapphire Coast region.
-I often stop at Eden, a town with a whaling history and stunning views of Twofold Bay.
-The Killer Whale Museum in Eden, with its skeleton of “Old Tom” the orca, offers a quick, fascinating lesson in local lore.
-Pushing on, I drive a picturesque stretch through Merimbula (famous for its oysters) and take a brief detour at Tathra to see its heritage ocean pier.
+Day 2 starts by crossing into New South Wales.
+The road curves through tall forests as we enter the Sapphire Coast region.
+I often pause in Eden, a town with whaling heritage and sweeping views over Twofold Bay.
+The Killer Whale Museum, home to the skeleton of “Old Tom”, gives a quick and fascinating glimpse into local history.
+Continuing north, I follow a scenic stretch past Merimbula, well known for oysters, and make a short detour to Tathra to admire its historic ocean pier as well.

-Around lunchtime, Narooma’s turquoise inlet and the hauntingly beautiful Australia Rock formation make for a great picnic stop.
-If time permits, a glance at Montague Island (an offshore nature reserve) from the Narooma lookout adds a special touch – you might even spot a seal or little penguin tour boat heading out.
+Around lunchtime, Narooma’s bright inlet and the striking Australia Rock formation make a perfect picnic stop.
+If time allows, a quick look toward Montague Island, an offshore nature reserve, from the Narooma lookout adds something special – you might even spot a seal or a little penguin tour boat heading out today.

-Entering NSW, we remembered to wind our clocks back 30 minutes… oh wait, not this time!
-There’s no time change at the Vic/NSW border, but old habits from the Adelaide run die hard.
-What does kick in after the border is a stricter enforcement of speed limits and school zone times, so I stay alert.
-By mid-afternoon, we reach Jervis Bay, famed for powder-white sands at beaches like Hyams Beach.
-The last part of the day’s drive is a bit inland through forests – I plan to arrive at Jervis Bay by dusk.
+Crossing into New South Wales, we resist the urge to adjust our clocks—there’s no time shift on this route, though old habits from the Adelaide drive linger.
+What does change after the border is a firmer enforcement of speed limits and school zones, so I stay mindful of the signs.
+By mid-afternoon, we arrive at Jervis Bay, known for its powder-white sand and beaches like Hyams Beach.
+The final stretch of the day’s drive heads inland through forest, and I plan to reach Jervis Bay before dusk to keep the arrival smooth and relaxed.

 Narooma’s turquoise inlet; a Sapphire Coast lunch scene that makes the extra kilometres worth it.